lkiesow/leihs-wiki/leihs-Production-Server-Guide.md

  * `db_config`: The location on the target server of the `database.yml` file, containing database credentials for this instance of leihs.
 We recommend putting this in the base directory of the user you want to run this instance of leihs as, e.g. in /home/leihs-test/database.yml.
  * `app_config`: The location of the `application.rb` file on the target server.
 This file is needed to define a few constants and global settings that cannot be set from inside the database.
  * `ldap_config`: The location of the `LDAP.yml` file containing LDAP binding credentials, if you want to use LDAP authentication.
  * `deploy_to`: The directory on the target server where this instance will be deployed to.
-For example: `/home/leihs-test`.
+For example: `/home/leihs-test` as a home for your staging instance.
 Capistrano will create several directories under this location.
  * `app`, `web`, and `db`: For each server role, you could provide separate physical servers.
 In our example, we will deploy all three roles on the same server.
 Use an "SSH syntax" for this, e.g. leihs-test@localhost means the instance will be deployed as user leihs-test on localhost.

 Before you make your first use of this configuration, you need to have a user to run the instance as.
-Going with the examples above, you could use `leihs-test` in this case.
+Going with the examples above, you could use `leihs-test`.
 Add the user on your server:

         # adduser leihs-test
         # passwd leihs-test

-We recommend using SSH public key authentication, but for this guide we will assume a password of "test".
+We recommend using SSH public key authentication, but this guide will not explain how to set this up.

 Now you are ready to run Capistrano for the first time to set up its directories.
 From the leihs source code directory, do this: